 As discussed in Item 5, the Global Innovation Fund pays different fees than the separate account clients and separate account clients do not all pay identical fees.
 Because MayTech will manage more than one client account and these may have different fee structures (e.g., side-by-side management), potential conflicts of interest can arise.
 MayTech undertakes to act in a fair and equitable manner and to resolve and mitigate conflicts or potential conflicts in a timely manner.
 One potential conflict of interest is that there is a potential for providing preferential treatment to one client account over others in terms of allocation of management time, resources, and investment opportunities.
-Second, at times MayTech will have an incentive to make investments that are more speculative for the Global Innovation Fund, which is subject to a performance allocation, in order to increase the potential compensation to MayTech has implemented policies and procedures to address trade allocation decisions, order aggregation and brokerage allocation decisions.
+Second, at times MayTech will have an incentive to make investments that are more speculative for the Global Innovation Fund, which is subject to a performance allocation, in order to increase the potential compensation to MayTech Partners with respect to the Global Innovation Fund.
+To mitigate these risks, MayTech has implemented policies and procedures to address trade allocation decisions, order aggregation and brokerage allocation decisions.
 These policies seek to ensure fair allocation of investment opportunities among all Clients and minimize any potential for bias.
 MayTech's trade allocation policies and procedures are discussed more fully in Item 12.